YuqiaoZhang/ComputerScience/Analysis/1_Real_Analysis.md

 ($\displaystyle p_n$) converges to p ⇒ p is the adherent point
 ProofWiki / Closure of Subset of Metric Space by Convergent Sequence

 ### Closed Set / Open Set

 \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Definition //Open Set

+Open sets are unions of its r-neighborhoods
 \[Tu 2011\] / Local criterion for openness
-ProofWiki / Set is Open iff Neighborhood of all its Points
 ProofWiki / Interior of Open Set
+ProofWiki / Equivalence of Definitions of Interior
+~~ProofWiki / Set is Open iff Neighborhood of all its Points~~

 Complement //[a, b] is closed since [a, b] is the complement of the open set ($\displaystyle -\infin$, b) $\displaystyle \cup$ (a, $\displaystyle +\infin$)
 //{0} $\displaystyle \cup$ {$\displaystyle \frac{1}{n}$ : n ∈ N} is closed since {0} $\displaystyle \cup$ {$\displaystyle \frac{1}{n}$ : n ∈ N} is the complement of the open set ($\displaystyle -\infin$, 0) $\displaystyle \cup$ (0, $\displaystyle \frac{1}{n}$) $\displaystyle \cup$ ($\displaystyle \frac{1}{n}$, $\displaystyle \frac{1}{n-1}$) $\displaystyle \cup$ ... $\displaystyle \cup$ ($\displaystyle \frac{1}{2}$, 1) //**NOTE** although {$\displaystyle \frac{1}{n}$} n ∈ N is closed, we can't infer the result by union since the closed set demands **Finite** union